ducnguyenhuu26/RSS-WS/poe-world-implementation-docs/prd.md

 ### 2. Goals and Objectives

-*   **Implement a Functional Online Learning Pipeline**: The system must support a continuous loop of ingesting new experiences, synthesizing new programmatic experts, re-fitting expert weights, and pruning the model.
+*   **Implement a Functional Online Learning Pipeline**: The system must support a continuous loop of ingesting new experiences, synthesizing new expert source code, re-fitting expert weights, and pruning the model.
 *   **Produce a Predictive Probabilistic World Model**: The core output must be a `WorldModel` object capable of predicting the next symbolic state (`MetadataT`) of the Crafter environment as a probability distribution.
 *   **Ensure Robustness via Checkpointing**: The system must periodically save its complete state (learned model and all experience) and be able to automatically resume training from the last successful checkpoint.
 *   **Adhere to Architectural Principles**: The implementation must strictly separate domain logic from external concerns through the use of protocols (ports).